Why would anyone venture to the top of the world? The fringes, of course, have supported life for centuries, humans included…but the very peak?

 Turning to his people, he said with his mouth in an unbudging O and a voice like a megaphone, “BEEP BOOP EARTH IS NOT READY.”

-In a distorted cacophony they all trumpeted the same, neighbor to neighbor, as if not believing what they had been told, and Mr. Kringle clapped his ringing ears shot.
+In a distorted cacophony they all trumpeted the same, neighbor to neighbor, as if not believing what they had been told, and Mr. Kringle clapped his ringing ears shut.
 The flying saucer standing on spindle legs behind the Flutoidans opened up, and they rushed in like a gaggle of geese wearing fake tentacles, robot parts, wacky masks, and not actually looking like geese at all.
 When all were inside, the door closed in a flash, the tripod legs withdrew, and the silver plate zipped away, just as if a giant had thrown it.

 The cabin was still.
 Mr. Kringle collapsed anew into his corner, and the ghostly rabble restarted their gabble.
 Marley’s ghost hopped and jangled, apparently excited by something as minor as alien invaders.
 Scrooge happily conceived price tags for the Flutoidan saucer, antennae, and the probable space guns lurking in their belts.
 In the middle of this, the detached Mr. Kringle reflected that even those who claim to want nothing—those single-minded aliens—wanted something out of him.
 That was their way of using him!
 Just another form of greed.